Axon Server

 An important thing to consider is the use of a "nonroot" image.
 This is due to the fact that volumes are mounted as owned by the mount location’s owner in Docker, while Kubernetes uses a special security context, defaulting to “root”.
 Since a "nonroot" image runs Axon Server under its own user, it has no rights on the mounted volume other than “read”.
 The context can be specified, but only through the user or group’s ID, and not using their name as we did in the image, because that name does not exist in the k8s management context.
 So we have to adjust the first stage to specify a specific numeric value (here we have given 1001) , and then use that value in the security context of the Stateful set which we shall see below.

-We would need to supply a licence/token file (for client applications) and cluster/context definitions via an axonserver.properties file.
+We would need to supply a license/token file (for client applications) and cluster/context definitions via an axonserver.properties file.
 Unlike Docker Compose, Kubernetes mounts Secrets and ConfigMaps as directories rather than files, so we need to split license and configuration to two separate locations.
 For the license secret we can use a new location “/axonserver/license/axoniq.license” and adjust the environment variable to match.
 For the system token we’ll use “/axonserver/security/token.txt”, and for the properties file we’ll use a ConfigMap that we mount on top of the “/axonserver/config” directory.

 These can be created using "kubectl" directly from their respective file as depicted below.
 It is recommended to create a dedicated namespace before creating the secrets and the config maps.